Ilesanmiayomide/learngit/README.md

 # Hello world
 Hello world repository for git learning
-This repository is built step by step in this tutorial
+This repository is built step by step in this tutorial This is an example repository for the git tutorial on www.adil_learning.com This tutorial focus on git and uses github as its remote

 It now includes steps for Github